cns-iu/hra-vccf-ftu-supporting-information/code/README.md

+## Code for the data exploration and butterfly visualisation

 There are two Python notebooks used to compile data and render visualizations.

 1. Compile data for the Interactive FTU Explorer